Superrehtard/old_diaspora_wiki/Community-supported-pods.md

-Here's a list of seeds run by the Diaspora community members.
+Here's a list of pods (seed hosters) run by the Diaspora community members.

-###There are many security vulnerabilities in the current release of Diaspora, so simply visiting these seeds may harm your computer.
-Consider ANY information you post to these seeds as completely public, including your email address and password.
+###There are many security vulnerabilities in the current release of Diaspora, so simply visiting these pods may harm your computer.
+Consider ANY information you post to the seeds on these pods as completely public, including your email address and password.

 Please do not try to hack these machines; they have been freely offered by people so that the project can move forward.
 Abusing their trust will make them go away.

-If you wish to add your seed to the list, please edit this page adding details along the same pattern.
-Seeds are listed in alphabetical order by seed name.
+If you wish to add your pod to the list, please edit this page adding details along the same pattern.
+Pods are listed in alphabetical order by pod name.

-If an image is shown, the seed is *probably* online at the moment.
+If an image is shown, the pod is *probably* online at the moment.

-[notice by SargoDarya] If you're hosting a seed please consider adding yourself to the seedup list at [[http://seedup.sargodarya.de]].
-It automatically checks if seeds are online and sorts them based on there uptimes.
-It's free, people will notice your seed and you can track how your seed performs in the management console.
+[notice by SargoDarya] If you're hosting a pod please consider adding yourself to the seedup list at [[http://seedup.sargodarya.de]].
+It automatically checks if pods are online and sorts them based on there uptimes.
+It's free, people will notice your pod and you can track how your pod performs in the management console.